 Solar energy is created by the heat and light of the sun.
 The energy is captured and then turned into usable electricity for your household or business.
 Australia has the highest average solar radiation per square metre of any continent in the world.
 More than two million Australian households currently have a solar system on their rooftop.
 This growth is predicted to continue at a steady upward trend in the coming years.

 Reduce and save money on your electricity bills

 Increase your property value

 Generate your own electricity.

-The City of Canada Bay is part of the Our Energy Future program.
-Our Energy Future is a free energy advice service set up by the Southern Sydney Regional Organisation of Councils (SSROC) and is proudly delivered by the Australian Energy Foundation.
+The City of Canada Bay is part of the Our Energy Future program, set up by the Southern Sydney Regional Organisation of Councils (SSROC) and is proudly delivered by the Australian Energy Foundation.
 The energy advisors at the Australian Energy Foundation have conducted rigorous checks on the suppliers and installers they recommend so you can be confident in the quality of the services and products

 If you’re considering solar for you home, rental, apartment, or business, follow these simple steps:

 Reducing energy consumption can save money and reduce your environmental impact.
 There are many simple ways to do this and to assist our residents we have joined forces with our local Councils to be part of the Our Energy Future program.

 As part of the Our Energy Future program, Council has partnered with Australian Energy Foundation to help local households, organisations and businesses reduce energy bills, improve comfort levels and improve their environmental footprint.